backblaze-b2-samples/b2-iconik-plugin/README.md

 	git clone https://github.com/backblaze-b2-samples/b2-iconik-plugin.git

-Change to the plugin directory and install the required Python modules:
+Change to the plugin directory, create and activate a virtual environment, and install the required Python modules:

 	cd b2-iconik-plugin
+    python3 -m venv .venv
+    source .venv/bin/activate
 	pip install -r requirements.txt

 Create a file in the plugin directory named `.env` containing your iconik token id, the shared secret you created and,